inspiredlabs/cwb/README.md

 CWB is a serious charity _"changing the landscape of how we treat children"_.
 By correctly understanding our `key-insight` for our `target audience`, we will implement perception change and lay the foundation of `sustainment`.

-Fundraising conflict of interest should be _design out_ through how different `visitors` take action.
+Some `visitors` experience conflict of interest that hinder our fundraising priorities.
+Consider how to _design out_ hurdles that meet mutual needs for them to take action.

 Currently our `memes` aren't accessible, although people do know of our impact.